Nyerguds/MobiusMapEditor/MANUAL.md

 ### Editor fine tuning:

-* **ZoomToBoundsOnLoad**: When enabled, causes the editor to zoom in to the map bounds when loading an existing map.
+* **ZoomToBoundsOnLoad**: Defaults to True.
+When enabled, causes the editor to zoom in to the map bounds when loading an existing map.
 * **MapGridColor**: Color for drawing the map grid, as "A,R,G,B".
 This includes the alpha value, because the grid is semitransparent by default.
 * **MapBackColor**: Background color for the map screen, as "R,G,B".
 This defaults to dark grey, so users can see the actual map outline on Red Alert Interior maps.
 * **MapScale**: Scaling multiplier for the size at which assets are rendered on the map.
 Scaling down the rendered map size will make the UI more responsive.
 Negative values will enable smooth scaling, which gives nicer graphics but will make the UI noticeable _less_ responsive.
 Defaults to 0.5.